 Located just two miles from downtown Knoxville sits a 47-acre public garden.
 This oasis of preserved natural beauty serves as a popular East Knoxville wedding venue for couples wanting both convenience and quiet.
-A legacy of the Howell family, the botanical gardens and arboretum features five event spaces, including indoor, covered outdoor, and uncovered outdoor options.
+A legacy of the Howell family, the botanical gardens and arboretum feature five event spaces, including indoor, covered outdoor, and uncovered outdoor options.
 Invite a maximum of 300 or a minimum of 25 friends and family to celebrate your special day among the plants, flowers, and trees of this beautiful oasis.
 Preserve the cherished memories of your day by hiring a professional Knoxville wedding photographer.

 Family-owned Howell nurseries started into business at this location in 1786.
 At one time during its long history, the property was recognized as one of the most outstanding nurseries in the Southeast.
 The Howell Nurseries continue to hold the record as the longest continually-operated business in Tennessee.

-In 2001, the Knoxville Botanical Garden and Arboretum formed and invested efforts into clearing the property, installing gardens, and in maintaining the beautiful stone walls.
+In 2001, the Knoxville Botanical Garden and Arboretum formed and invested efforts into clearing the property, installing gardens, and maintaining the beautiful stone walls.
 Other accomplishments included the creation of a state-of-the-art welcome center and the development of the Center for Urban Agriculture.

 What better place to begin your journey of forever than among this time-tested venue that has nurtured the natural beauty of Eastern Tennessee since 1786.